pcdshub/pcdsdevices/docs/source/upcoming_release_notes/959-Added_HXRSpectrometer_class.rst

 New Devices
 -----------
-- Class created for the HXR Single Shot spectrometer that contains all motor objects associated with the device.
+- Class created for the HXR Single Shot Spectrometer.

 Bugfixes
 --------